daiyunwei1998/MatchaNekoNextJS/app/stories/content/story-of-this-site.md

 > This site contains my memory of being Matcha the neko.
 The story of me and those friends I've met.

 That was how the website came about.
 The [previous version](https://magnificent-madeleine-bc99ae.netlify.app/index.html##about) was done by adapting free templates.
 It was a fruitful attempt but limited in functionalities.
 I had to spent quite some time figuring out how to implement a timeline using pure html and css.
 The contents were also hard-coded.
 For gposes it became a huge issue where I had to add a few lines of html codes for a single image.
-The html file will become long and messy in the end, rendering painful to maintain.
+The html file will become long and messy in the end, rendering it painful to maintain.

 ![The previous version of matchaneko.com](ver1.webp)